 An elegant space, Jacqueline Kennedy’s 1962 Blue Room is as much a piece of history as an icon of interior design.
-In honor of this First Lady, we used her Blue Room as the inspiration for our entryway collection.

 How to get Jacqueline Kennedy’s Blue Room look: